bduvenhage/Bits-O-Cpp/math/README.md

 # Fast exp and log2 test
 See post https://bduvenhage.me/performance/machine_learning/2019/06/04/fast-exp.html

-To compile check out the repo and do:
+To compile, check out the repo and do:

 ```console
 cd Bits-O-Cpp/math